wezlemin/delta-docs/internal-sideloading/ksign-tutorial.md

 1. Delete your current version of Delta Roblox.
 Turn your VPN off if you have one on (if you're stupid and don't know how to, delete it instead).
 2. Go to [https://khoindvn.io.vn](https://khoindvn.io.vn) on Safari. **Do not go** to [https://khoindvn.com](https://khoindvn.com).
 > ⚠️ Ignore all pop-ups/redirects!
-If you get redirected, just swipe back (or go to the Khoindvn tab) to return to khoindvn.
+If you get redirected, just swipe back (or go to the Khoindvn tab) to return to khoindvn. <br>
+> ⚠️ If you cannot access khoindvn, read [KSign Troubleshooting](https://wezington-works.gitbook.io/delta-docs/internal-sideloading/ksign-troubleshooting#what-to-do-if-you-cannot-access-khoindvn).
 3. Scroll down, click on **Download DNS Profile** and press Allow.
 If the button does not work, click [here](https://github.com/dns-khoindvn/top-country-stats/releases/download/DNS/khoindvn.io.vn.mobileconfig).
 4. Go to Settings and click on Profile Downloaded (or General → VPN and Device Management).
 Install the Khoindvn DNS Profile.
 Enter your password if prompted.
 5. If required, go to Settings → General → About → Certificate Trust Settings and toggle the switch on for AAA Certificates.
-6. On your Home Screen, a bookmark will appear.
+6. On your device's home screen, a bookmark will appear.
 You do not need to install ESigns from it!
 7. Go back to [https://khoindvn.io.vn](https://khoindvn.io.vn).
 Scroll down to **ESign Bypass Revoke 2.0** and click one of them (such as XL AXIATA, PT TBK).
 It will say say "Open in iTunes".
 However, it will not actually open in iTunes.
 Just click Open. *You should not forget the name of the ESign/KSign you downloaded.*
 > ⚠️ KSigns are better, but all but one have been removed from the website.
 If that one is revoked, visit [https://khoindvn.pages.dev](https://khoindvn.pages.dev). <br>